ZnoGouDj/presentation/transcript.md

 > * Garbage collection is performed automatically.
 We cannot force or prevent it.
 > * Objects are retained in memory while they are reachable.
 > * Being referenced is not the same as being reachable (from a root): a pack of interlinked objects can become unreachable as a whole.
-> * Modern engines implement advanced algorithms of garbage collection.
+> Modern engines implement advanced algorithms of garbage collection.
-> * In-depth knowledge of engines is good when you need low-level optimizations.
+> In-depth knowledge of engines is good when you need low-level optimizations.
 It would be wise to plan that as the next step after you’re familiar with the language.

 > #### Slide 27

-> It was a little introduction to garbage collection since this is a bit topic.
+> It was a little introduction to garbage collection since this is a big topic.
 I told you the basic information and showed the basic examples.
-So, thank you for your attention.
-Now I am happy to answer any questions you might have.
+Anyway,  I hope you enjoyed this presentation, thank you for your attention. !Don't read this => (Now I am happy to answer any questions you might have.)